KusionStack/kusionstack.io/docs/user_docs/config-walkthrough/overview.md

 The reference documentation for the `catalog` package is located in [Reference](/docs/user_docs/reference/model/catalog_models/doc_app_configuration.md).

-If you are using the `catalog` package out of the box, the reference documentation provides a comprehensive view for each schema involved, including all the attribute names and description, their types, default value if any, and whether a particular attribute is required or not.
+If you are using the `catalog` package out of the box, the reference documentation provides a comprehensive view for each schema involved, including all the attribute names and description, their types, default values if any, and whether a particular attribute is required or not.
 There will also be an example attached to each schema reference.

 We will also deep dive into some common examples in the upcoming sections.